ahmedshahriar/ahmedshahriar/README.md

 <br/>

 I am Ahmed Shahriar Sakib.
-With a background as a Software Engineer, I specialize in data analytics, machine learning, natural language processing (NLP), web scraping, and automation.
+With a background as a Software Engineer, I specialize in data analytics, machine learning, natural language processing (NLP), web crawling, and automation.

 I recently completed my MASc in Management Science and Engineering at the University of Waterloo, where my research focused on machine learning and NLP, including work with large language models.
 I hold a BSc in Software Engineering (2019) and have since been building scalable software systems and applying data-driven technologies to solve real-world problems.
 To complement my technical experience, I’ve earned professional certifications from AWS, Microsoft, IBM, and DeepLearning.AI, covering cloud computing, AI/ML, and data science.